rantschler/VideoGamePhysics/README.md

 Templates:

-IC##-NAME.pdf - These are the instructions for the in-class exercises.
+UNIT X - NAME.docx - These are the instructions for the in-class exercises.

 IC##-NAME.py - These are in-class exercises used to teach a specific example in the class.